Final report for ONC23-121

 Vegetable varieties that thrive in organic production systems are generally thrifty in their use of nutrients and more resistant to pests.
 Breeding and selecting vegetable varieties with these strengths will allow organic growers to reduce their reliance on fertilizer and pesticides, sell more produce, and hopefully support their larger farm systems in adopting/maintaining organic practices to benefit the environment at large.

-Our research poster reporting 2023 winter squash variety trial results reached hundreds of farmers, researchers and educators at the 2024 Marbleseed Organic Farming Conference in La Crosse, WI.
+Our research posters reporting 2023 and 2024 variety trial results reached hundreds of farmers, researchers and educators at the 2024 and 2025 Marbleseed Organic Farming Conferences in La Crosse, WI.

 Socially responsible

-Participatory, on-farm research is a hallmark of social responsibility in agriculture development.
-This model, as applied by SKC, is inclusive of farmers and consumers in the vegetable breeding process, which makes variety development a conversation among diverse places and people rather than an isolated project of one person or lab deciding what plant traits should be prioritized for a given geography or industry.
+Participatory, on-farm research and plant breeding are hallmarks of social responsibility in agriculture development.
+These models, as applied by SKC, are inclusive of farmers and consumers in the vegetable breeding process, which makes variety development a conversation among diverse places and people rather than an isolated project of one person or lab deciding what plant traits should be prioritized for a given geography or industry.

-Our Seed to Kitchen tastings engaged 43+ chefs, local food buyers, retailers and food system educators in blind tastings of organic produce to compare the quality of elite vegetable varieties on trial at the MSU-UPREC North Farm, UW-Madison Spooner Experiment Station, and organic vegetable farms across MI and WI.
+Our Seed to Kitchen trials and tastings engaged seed companies, growers, chefs, local food buyers, retailers and food system educators in participatory evaluation of organic produce to compare the productivity and quality of elite vegetable varieties on trial at the MSU-UPREC North Farm, UW-Madison Spooner Experiment Station, and organic vegetable farms across MI and WI.

 Information Products